Thesis committees

 The doctoral school's annual follow-up varies according to the PhD students' situation for the next academic year (detailed procedure to be downloaded here):

-PhD students applying for re-registration are eligible for interviews with the thesis committees (Download the Thesis Committee Guide here)
+PhD students applying for re-enrollment are eligible for interviews with the thesis committees (Download the Thesis Committee Guide here)

 As a reminder, the thesis committee is made up of at least three scientific personalities (researchers or teacher-researchers) who are not involved in directing the PhD student's work:

-• A member of the doctoral student's discipline (who may be a member of the laboratory);
+- A member of the PhD student's discipline (who may be a member of the laboratory);

-• As far as possible, a statutory member from outside the institution, or from a Université de Bordeaux laboratory other than that of the PhD student;
+- As far as possible, a statutory member from outside the institution, or from a University of Bordeaux's laboratory other than that of the PhD student;

-Among these two personalities: At least one member must hold an HDR; one member (preferably attached to the Université de Bordeaux) must be declared by the PhD student as a referent in Adum.
+Among these two people: at least one member must hold an HDR; one member (preferably attached to the University of Bordeaux) must be declared by the PhD student as a referent in Adum.
 This referent will enter the thesis committee report into the dedicated application.

 Additional information

-1. PhD student/tutor interview no later than July 31 (Download the Tutor follow-up form here)
+- PhD student/tutor interview no later than July 31.
+Download the tutor/doctoral student follow-up sheet here.

-Three separate reports to be completed respectively by the doctoral student, the thesis supervisor and the thesis committee.
+Three separate reports to be completed respectively by the PhD student, the thesis supervisor and the thesis committee.

 Dematerialization of the follow-up procedure:

-• Thesis committee annual report (entered during or after the interview, no later than June 24)
+- Thesis committee annual report (entered during or after the interview, no later than June 30).
+Download the input help here.

-• PhD student's annual report (entered before the interview and forwarded to the thesis committee)
+- PhD student's annual report (entered before the interview and forwarded to the thesis committee).
+Download the input help here.

 Doctoral School of Chemical Sciences